 This is generally what you see on the surface when you look at other people.
 You see the external acknowledgement, respect, and recognition they’re getting.

-But what’s most important, and the true driving force behind your Motivation flow, is the innermost core – your Purpose.
-Your purpose is what differentiates the motivated from the demotivated, the achievers from the underachievers, the happy from the unhappy.
+But what’s most important, and the true driving force behind your motivation flow, is the innermost core, your Purpose.
+Your purpose is what differentiates the motivated from the unmotivated, the achievers from the underachievers, the happy from the unhappy.

-Your motivational core is your Purpose, and is sustained by two things: Having Meaning, and Forward Movement.
+Your motivational core is your Purpose, and it is sustained by two things: having meaning, and forward movement.
 With these two as a foundation, you’ll have a power source that will feed you motivational energy indefinitely.

-Having Meaning is simple.
-Just ask yourself a question: Why?
+Having meaning is simple.
+If you want to learn how to find motivation, just ask yourself a question: Why?

 Why are you pursuing a certain goal?
 If the reason is vague or unclear, then your motivational energy will be the same.
 While motivation provides you energy to do something, that energy needs to be focused somewhere.
-So without meaning, there is no direction for your energy to be focused on.
+So without meaning, there is no direction for your energy to focus.

-Yet, having a meaningful objective doesn’t mean you have to change the world or create A huge impact on society.
+Yet, having a meaningful objective doesn’t mean you have to change the world or have a huge impact on society.
 The secret to meaningful work is simple: it should contribute value to something or someone that matters to you.

-And the good news is, your progress doesn’t have to be huge for you to recognize it.
+The good news is, your progress doesn’t have to be huge for you to recognize it.
 Small amounts of progress can be just as motivating, as long as they keep coming.
 Like driving a car, you may be really impatient if you’re at a complete halt.
-But, it lessens if you’re moving forward–even if you’re moving slowly.
+But, it lessens if you’re moving forward, even if you’re moving slowly.

-Creating a simple progress indicator like checklists or milestones, are a great way to visualize your small (and big) wins.
+Creating a simple progress indicator, like checklists or milestones, is a great way to visualize your small (and big) wins.
 They trigger your brain to recognize and acknowledge them, giving you small boosts of motivational energy.

 This is why video games are so addictive!
 They’re full of progress indicators everywhere.
 Even though the progress is completely virtual, they’re still able to trigger the motivation centers in your brain.